The Kidding Stall

 During Kidding

 Normal can look messy.
-The goal is calm observation and clean assistance only when needed.
+The goal is stay calm observe and clean assistance only when needed.
+Watch for strong labor/contractions with no progress, Obvious distress or exhaustion, A kid presented incorrectly, Excessive bleeding, Anything that feels “off” to your gut.

 If something doesn’t seem right, it’s okay to pause and get experienced help quickly.
 Calm and timely beats panicked and late.